+A mailing went out to all those who have not yet pledged or made a gift to the 2017 CSA.
 This month’s FAITH magazine gives you some idea of the 90 ministries and services that you help to fund through your support of the Catholic Services Appeal (CSA).

 SACRED HEART PARISH COUNCIL OR FINANCE COUNCIL MEMBERS

 We are looking for members of Sacred Heart Parish to be a part of our Parish Council or Finance Council.
-If you would like to be a member of one of the councils, please give your name to Fr.
+If you would like to be a member of one of the councils please give your name to Fr.
 Whitman or call the parish office to let us know you are interested.
 We need your input to help us better minister to your needs.

 REFLECTIONS ON THE READING